microfocus-idol/idol-rich-media-tutorials/tutorials/setup/SETUP.md

 #### Following this guide offline

-You can stay on GitHub to follow the steps in this and further linked README files in your browser, or if you prefer to work with the downloaded files, see [these steps](appendix/Markdown_reader.md) to turn your browser into a smart markdown viewer.
+You can stay on GitHub to follow the steps in this and further linked README files in your browser or, if you prefer to work with the downloaded files, see [these steps](appendix/Markdown_reader.md) for some convenient offline reading options.

 #### Validate install